MrHedmad/kerblam-paper/src/main.typ

   v(3mm)
   },
   caption: [Salient concepts implemented by Kerblam!
     (a): Basic skeleton of the proposed folder layout for a generic data analysis project associated with relevant Kerblam! commands.
 Folders are depicted in blue, while files are depicted in red. (b): Data is qualitatively divided into input, output, and temporary data.
-Input data can be further divided in input data remotely available (i.e., downloadable) and local-only data.
+Input data can be further divided into input data remotely available (i.e., downloadable) and local-only data.
 The latter is "precious", as it cannot be easily recreated.
 Other types of data are "fragile", as they may be created again _on the fly_. (c): Overview of a generic Kerblam! workflow.
   ],
   label: <fig:kerblam>
 )